nluka/Ctructure/README.md

 Formats all matching files in all workspace folders.
 To use, [open the command palette](https://www.alphr.com/open-command-vs-code/) and run `Ctructure.formatAllWorkspaceFolders`.

-#### generateConfigFile
+#### createConfigFile

-Generates a configuration file (ctructureconf.json) in the root directory of a workspace folder.
+Creates a configuration file (ctructureconf.json) in the root directory of a workspace folder.
 If there are multiple workspace folders, a selection must be made.
+To use, [open the command palette](https://www.alphr.com/open-command-vs-code/) and run `Ctructure.createConfigFile`.

+#### createConfigFileInEveryWorkspaceFolder

-To use, [open the command palette](https://www.alphr.com/open-command-vs-code/) and run `Ctructure.generateConfigFile`.
+Creates a configuration file (ctructureconf.json) in every workspace folder.
+To use, [open the command palette](https://www.alphr.com/open-command-vs-code/) and run `Ctructure.createConfigFileInEveryWorkspaceFolder`.

 ### Directives